 Nothing to be installed in your SAP systems!You can start immediately - in all your SAP systems with an ABAP stack.Also in S/4HANA systems.Get a free trial license and discover the possibilities!

 Not only in productive systems, but also in development and test systems, formalism often strikes unscrupulously.
 Supposedly simple things like the lack of authorizations, the availability of test users, cumbersome procedures for data corrections, system openings, etc. hold up project teams and cost time and nerves.
 Instead of being able to concentrate on the actual challenges of a project, a lot of effort has to be put into bureaucratic hurdles and formalism.
-For a data correction, the system may have to be opened first, for which an approval workflow must be started first...
-A 5-minute task can easily result in a delay of 2 days.
-And you are already behind schedule.
+Supposed 5-minute tasks mutate into cumbersome and tedious activities.
+And suddenly you are behind schedule in your SAP project.